 Each subsequent forecast highlights the variance from the previous forecast.
 A forecast also takes into account any intervening legislative action.
 For a long period in the mid and late 1990s, forecast variances were positive.
 Forecast variances in 2001, 2002 and 2003 were negative.
-Most recent forecasts variances have been positive.
+Variances in 2004-2006 were positive but recent variances have been negative.

 These forecast variances, for the most part, represent what becomes called a "surplus" or "deficit" once the forecast is released.
 A surplus could be larger than the forecast variance if the laws enacted in the previous legislative session left an available balance or money "on the bottom line."
 A surplus could be less than the forecast variance if the enacted laws put into place a mechanism to use some of a potential surplus.
 As an example, legislation enacted in 1999 made a \$50 per pupil unit increase in the K-12 general education formula contingent on the November 1999 forecast indicating that adequate resources were available.
-This used \$43 million of the variance projected by the November 1999 forecast.
+This used \$43 million of the positive variance projected by the November 1999 forecast.
 The 2001 legislature left \$235 million unspent - that amount reduced the deficit projected by the November 2001 forecast.